-- D. Diabetes of Pregnancy Clinical Management Programs - Diabetes of pregnancy clinical management (for gestational diabetes and those with preexisting type I and type II diabetes) is medically necessary when meeting one of the following: - 1.
-Program includes diabetic nutrition education and one of the following: - a.
+Diabetes of pregnancy clinical management (for gestational diabetes and those with preexisting type I and type II diabetes) is medically necessary when meeting one of the following:

+- 1. Program includes diabetic nutrition education and one of the following: - a.
 One visit, for pregnant members/enrollees with a diagnosis of type II non-insulin dependent diabetes in pregnancy, or non-insulin dependent gestational diabetes; - b.
 An initial course of visits for up to seven days for pregnant members/enrollees with a diagnosis of insulin-dependent diabetes requiring insulin administration by any means; - c.
-An additional course(s) of visits for up to seven days for pregnant members/enrollees with a diagnosis of insulin-dependent diabetes requiring insulin administration by any means until the member/enrollee is able to self- manage blood sugar and insulin administration. - E. Management of Hypertensive Disorders in Pregnancy and Postpartum Home visits for management of hypertensive disorders of pregnancy including chronic hypertension, gestational hypertension and management of preeclampsia without severe features are medically necessary when meeting one of the following: - 1.
+An additional course(s) of visits for up to seven days for pregnant members/enrollees with a diagnosis of insulin-dependent diabetes requiring insulin administration by any means until the member/enrollee is able to selfmanage blood sugar and insulin administration. - E. Management of Hypertensive Disorders in Pregnancy and Postpartum Home visits for management of hypertensive disorders of pregnancy including chronic hypertension, gestational hypertension and management of preeclampsia without severe features are medically necessary when meeting one of the following: - 1.
 One visit for member/enrollees diagnosed with gestational or chronic hypertension and all of the following: - a.
-Elevated or unstable blood pressure without proteinuria: - b.
-Member/enrollee who could benefit from education and surveillance for the potential onset of hypertension.
-Categories of such members/enrollees could include but are not limited to: - i.
-Hypertensive disorder affecting previous pregnancy or postpartum; - ii.
-Multiple gestations; - iii.
-Diabetes: - c.
-If request is for postpartum visits, member/enrollee is less than 14 days postpartum; - d.
-If request is for prenatal visits, member/enrollee is at 20 weeks of gestation or greater; - 2.
-An initial home visit, with additional phone or virtual follow up as needed and including remote blood pressure monitoring, for members/enrollees diagnosed with preeclampsia without severe features meeting one of the following: - a.
-Blood pressure ≥ 140 mm Hg systolic or ≥ 90 mm Hg diastolic on two occasions at least four hours apart after 20 weeks gestation in a member/enrollee with a previously normal blood pressure; - b.
-Proteinuria demonstrated by one or more of the following: - i. \geq 300 mg per 24-hour urine collection (or this amount extrapolated from a timed collection); - ii.
-Protein/creatinine ratio > 0.3 mg; - iii.
-Dipstick reading of $\geq 2+$ (30 mg/dL) (used only if other quantitative methods not available): - c.
-If request is for postpartum visits, member/enrollee is less than 14 days postpartum; - d.
-If request is for prenatal visits, member/enrollee is at 20 weeks of gestation or greater.
+One of the following: - i.
+Elevated or unstable blood pressure without proteinuria; - ii.
+Member/enrollee could benefit from education and surveillance of potential onset of hypertension in cases such as but not limited to hypertensive disorder affecting previous pregnancy or postpartum, multiple gestations, or diabetes; - b.
+If request is for postpartum visits, member/enrollee is less than 14 days postpartum; - 2.
+An initial home visit, with additional phone or virtual follow up as needed and including remote blood pressure monitoring, for members/enrollees diagnosed with preeclampsia without severe features meeting both of the following: - a.
+One of the following: - i.
+Blood pressure ≥ 140 mm Hg systolic or ≥ 90 mm Hg diastolic on two occasions at least four hours apart after 20 weeks gestation in a member/enrollee with a previously normal blood pressure; - ii.
+Proteinuria demonstrated by one or more of the following: - a) $\geq$ 300 mg per 24-hour urine collection (or this amount extrapolated from a timed collection); - b) Protein/creatinine ratio $\ge 0.3$ mg; Dipstick reading of $\ge 2+(30 \text{ mg/dL})$ (used only if other quantitative methods not available); - b.
+If request is for postpartum visits, member/enrollee is less than 14 days postpartum.